VSI Archive Backup System for OpenVMS Installation Guide

 Note

-Do not enable the access rights identifier by performing a SET RIGHTS_LIST at the DCL prompt.
+Do NOT enable the access rights identifier by performing a SET RIGHTS_LIST at the DCL prompt.

-4.10.1.
-Revoking An Access Rights Identifier
+4.9.1.
+Revoking an Access Rights Identifier

 $ SET DEFAULT SYS$SYSTEM